Lakeland OSHA Defense Attorneys

 Before an OSHA inspection or investigation, the compliance safety and health officer will look at previous and current data to determine which standards will be evaluated during their site visit.
 Once on site, the officer will begin with an opening conference stating why the employer was chosen.
 Then, a company representative will walk the officer through the facility or job site.
 After the walk around, the compliance officer will conduct a closing conference to discuss their findings.

-Although violations are discussed in their inspection closing conference, OSHA has up to 60 days to issue citations related to their inspection.
+Although violations are discussed in their inspection closing conference, OSHA must issue formal citations within six months of an inspection.
 It is essential to contact your Lakeland OSHA defense lawyer immediately to discuss the best plan of action to contest the citation and penalty.
 Often a settlement agreement may be reached with the OSHA area director if violations are corrected and steps are taken to remove hazardous working conditions.
 If not, the employer may appeal the citations and penalties by sending a Notice of Intent to Contest within 15 days of receiving the official citation.

 The Lakeland OSHA Defense Attorneys from Cotney Construction Law